-Business Expansion works with existing Virginia companies, local and regional economic development partners, the public colleges and universities and other state agencies and partners to increase leads and decisions from companies with a presence in the Commonwealth resulting in increased capital investment and quality jobs and payrolls.
+Business Expansion team works with existing Virginia companies, local and regional economic development partners, the public colleges and universities and other state agencies and partners to increase leads and decisions from companies with a presence in the Commonwealth, which will result in increased capital investment, quality jobs and payrolls.
 The Business Expansion team takes a proactive approach using professional consultative sales strategies and services to ensure the Commonwealth is ready when its companies identify growth needs, matching the business' expansion plans with state, regional and local assets.

-Business Attraction aggressively markets Virginia to domestic and international companies in order to secure investment and job creation for new business facilities in Virginia.
-Both domestic and international outreach is now conducted with a geographic marketing focus.
-Primary domestic targets include major metropolitan areas in the Mid-Atlantic, Northeast, South, Midwest and Far West regions of the United States.
-The international focus includes proactive marketing efforts in Canada, Japan, China, India, UK and Germany by Virginia-based staff as well as representatives based in overseas offices.
-VEDP's internal industry sector expertise is utilized to provide appropriate value propositions to specific client interests.
+Business Attraction team positions Virginia in both domestic and international markets, focusing on companies and site selection consultants in major geographic markets that represent opportunities for investment and job creation for new business facilities in Virginia.
+Key geographic markets include major metropolitan areas in the Mid-Atlantic, Northeast, South, Midwest and Far West regions of the United States.
+The international focus includes proactive marketing efforts in Canada, Japan, China, India, United Kingdom and Germany.

-International Trade promotes international sales for companies across Virginia through a variety of programs and services.
-From a global network of international consultants strategically located in 45+ countries to a network of five statewide offices, the International Trade Division offers international sales tools to companies large and small.
+International Trade team obtains international sales for companies across Virginia through a variety of programs and services.
+From a global network of international consultants strategically located in 50+ countries to a network of five statewide offices, the International Trade team offers international sales tools to companies large and small.
 The International Trade program is based on the premise that successful international sales are obtained by working pro-actively with individual companies, one-on-one.
 To achieve this, the program has three components: 1) increase awareness among the Virginia business community on the importance and benefits of exporting; 2) provide all necessary tools for selling into international markets, from market research to assistance with completing documentation; and 3) enable these companies to participate in trade events that lead to market entry, expansion, and increased international sales.
 A website (ExportVirginia.org) lists programs, services, and upcoming events and provides a plethora of market research reports.